Your brain needs dietary fat thrive. Here’s why it’s so important – and what happens when it doesn’t get enough.

 As we’ve changed into a sedentary lifestyle that subsists on grains, our brains may have suffered as a result.
 Obesity is also at an all-time high, as 70% of the US is now overweight.
 (2) We also have alarming rates of diabetes and dementia.

-One scientific trial was able to reverse Alzheimer’s symptoms for the first time in history.
+One scientific trial was actually able to reverse Alzheimer’s symptoms for the first time in history.
 These groundbreaking results weren’t induced by drugs, but instead by embracing a Paleo lifestyle, with plenty of sleep, exercise and lots of dietary fat, while avoiding grains and inflammatory foods.
 (4)

 The high fat ketogenic diet was originally designed for those suffering from seizures and/or epilepsy.
 Why is this important?
 Because too much excitement in the brain causes seizures, and one way is by having too much glutamate.
 At high enough levels, glutamate can become aspartate, which is excitatory and neurotoxic.
 At lower levels, glutamate can become GABA, the major inhibitory neurotransmitter for humans.
-A high fat diet can cure seizures simply by preventing glutamate in the brain from becoming neurotoxic.

 So by favoring a higher-fat diet, one may be helping glutamate become GABA instead of aspartate.
 This may also explain the increased rates of ADD we see in kids today, as too many carbs and not enough fat leaves children too excited to sit still.

 What Happens Without Fat?

 - Damaged or lackluster hair

 - Night blindness